 Determination of Eligibility for Financial Assistance

-To request financial assistance, patients submit the UPMC Financial Assistance Application form (formulario de Solicitud de Asistencia Financiera) , disclosing household income and expenses.
+To request financial assistance, you can submit the UPMC Financial Assistance Application form (formulario de Solicitud de Asistencia Financiera) , disclosing household income and expenses.
 For nonemergency services, financial counselors will also conduct an interview with the patient before the date of service or discharge.

 Applicants are treated with dignity and respect throughout the process; all information is handled with confidentiality.
-The patient’s cooperation in providing UPMC with necessary information is crucial to the process.
+You are an important part of this process.
+Please provide UPMC with the necessary paperwork, when requested.

-Typically, a patient is not eligible for UPMC financial assistance until he or she has applied for and been deemed ineligible for federal and Commonwealth of Pennsylvania governmental assistance programs.
-As a result, UPMC may make resources available to assist patients in enrolling in or applying for such programs.
+Typically, you will not be eligible for UPMC financial assistance until you have applied for and been deemed ineligible for federal and Commonwealth of Pennsylvania governmental assistance programs.
+As a result, UPMC may make resources available to assist you in enrolling in or applying for such programs.
 UPMC reserves the right to process the Financial Assistance Application without this determination, provided enough information is available to make an accurate assessment of the patient’s financial situation.